fed-v/vue-3-pinia-task-list/README.md

 * Detailed task descriptions that can be toggled for a simplified or detailed view

+* Followed best practices and accessibility guidelines (such as WCAG) to ensure the application meets the accessibility requirements, providing an inclusive experience for all users.

 ## Introduction

 Instead of relying on a traditional database, this project utilizes a JSON file to store data, allowing the focus to remain on exploring Pinia's capabilities.
 The project leverages the `json-server` package, which serves as a local environment server for the JSON file, creating endpoints for data manipulation.